 “Many say Hagia Sophia was built on the site of an ancient pagan temple.
 Documents show that the first Hagia Sophia was built by Emperor Constantius, son of Emperor Constantinos I, and opened for services in 360 AD.
 Although very little is known about this church, experts think it was a basilica-type structure with a rectangular floor plan, circular apse, and timbered roof.
-It was similar to St. Studios Monastery, another basilica in Istanbul, the ruins of which still exist.”
+It was like St. Stoudios Monastery, another basilica in Istanbul, the ruins of which still exist.”

 The Blue Mosque (Sultanahmet Camii in Turkish) is known as the Blue Mosque because of the blue tiles surrounding the walls of its interior.
 Built between 1609 and 1616 during the rule of Ahmed I the mosque houses his tomb.

 “Following the Peace of Zsitvatorok (1606) and the unfavorable result of the wars with Persia, Sultan Ahmed I built a huge mosque in Istanbul.
 The mosque was built on the site of the palace of the Byzantine emperors.
 It faces the Hagia Sophia (at that time the most venerated mosque in Istanbul) and the hippodrome, a site of great symbolic significance.
-Large parts of the southern side of the Blue Mosque rest on the foundation and vaults of the Great Palace.”
+Large parts of the southern side of the Blue Mosque rest on the foundation and vaults of The Great Palace.”